common-voice/community-playbook/README.md

 - *[License](./LICENSE.md)*

-Mozilla Voice communities empower the collection of machine-learning based voice technologies -- including software, tools, and data -- that Mozilla stands behind.
+Mozilla Common Voice communities empower the collection of machine-learning based voice technologies -- including software, tools, and data -- that Mozilla stands behind.

 ## Goals for this playbook